Top Real Estate Sales Advice

 After being in the Real Estate business for the last twenty seven years I have been involved in all types of markets.
 I have been through boom times and recently some of the most difficult times you could ever imagine.

 With these experiences I have continued to learn what makes a home sell for the most money, in the shortest period of time, with the least amount of headaches.

-When I interview with a potential client I like to share what works and what doesn’t.
-I am also candid even if it is not what the seller wants to hear.
+When I interview with a potential seller client I like to share what works and what doesn’t.
+I am also candid even if it is not what the homeowner wants to hear.
 A “yes” man will never be a great Realtor.
-Keeping this in mind here are the top home selling tips for Real Estate.
+Keeping this in mind, here are the top home selling tips for Real Estate.